UtrechtUniversity/MATLAB-on-HPC/Linux_intro.md

 To save and quit `:wq`
 To save under a different filename `:sav testfile2`.
 Note that if you now continue and make new edits in insert mode, you are still working in the initial file and not in the newfile `testfile2`.
 To make these edits in `testfile2` only, `:wq` and `vim testfile2`.
 Or keep working and save later using `:sav testfile2` again, and exit the initial file without saving `:q!`.

-To learn more about VIM find a beginners guide or use this [interactive guide](https://www.openvim.com/).
+To learn more about VIM find a beginners guide online or use this [interactive guide](https://www.openvim.com/).

 ## Searching files
 less